Rotary Scholarships: Types of Scholarships

 The Global Grant Scholarship replaced the former prestigious Academic-year Ambassadorial Scholarship in 2013.
 Scholarship funding is extremely competitive.
-The differences between Global Grant Scholars and the previous Ambassadorial Scholarships are that Global Grant Scholars must pursue study and research that align with Rotary's worldwide causes and six areas of focus; Peace and Conflict Resolution, Economic Development, Education and Literacy, Disease prevention and Management, Water and Sanitation, and Maternal and Child Health.
-All Global Grant Scholars were funded to "advance Rotary's International mission to promote service to others, promote integrity, and advance world understanding, goodwill, and peace."
+Some of the differences between Global Grant Scholars and the previous Ambassadorial Scholarships are that Global Grant Scholars must pursue full-time overseas, graduate-level study or research for at least one year that aligns with Rotary's seven areas of focus: Environment; Peace and Conflict Prevention; Community and Economic Development; Basic Education and Literacy; Disease Prevention and Treatment; Water, Sanitation and Hygiene; and Maternal and Child Health.
+All Global Grant Scholars also aim to "advance Rotary's International mission to promote service to others, promote integrity, and advance world understanding, goodwill, and peace."